Improving Brain Tumour Care surveys share your experiences and help create change

 As well as the child and their family, their classmates will also need support.
 And, if you’re working in a secondary school, it will be important to make sure that the appropriate amount of information is passed to all those who work with the child, not just the Special Educational Needs (SEN) team.

 To do all this, it will help to have an understanding of what a brain tumour is, and their potential treatments, impacts and side-effects.
-With a better understanding, you’re likely to feel increasingly more confident in how you support the child.
+With a better understanding, you’re likely to feel increasingly more confident in how you can support the child.

-And it will also help to set up good communication with the child and their family.
+It will also help to set up good communication with the child and their family.

-It’s really important to remember every journey with a brain tumour is unique and you can’t be expected to know everything.
+It’s really important to remember that every journey with a brain tumour is unique and you can’t be expected to know everything.

 Understanding brain tumours